petershin/liferay-learn/docs/courses/latest/en/liferay-administrator/users-accounts-organizations/setting-roles-and-permissions.md

    Marcus now has the administrator role.

-Note, you can also assign users roles from the edit user page (e.g. See [Creating an Administrator Account](../users-accounts-organizations.md#creating-an-administrator-account) for Kyle Klein.).
+Note, you can also assign users roles from the edit user page (e.g. See [Creating Users](./managing-users.md#creating-users) for Kyle Klein.).

 ## Creating Roles